I COULD BE WRONG, BUT…

 I am formally trained in Strategic Intervention, which pulls from a variety of disciplines, including: Ericksonian therapy, strategic family therapy, human needs psychology, organizational psychology, neurolinguistics, psychology of influence and strategic studies.
 The term “Strategic Intervention” was coined by Tony Robbins and Cloe Madanes to describe their highly effective change work.

 Additionally, I am a certified No More Mr. Nice Guy coach, having worked closely with Dr. Robert Glover, the author of No More Mr. Nice Guy.
 Dr. Glover’s book was a stick upside the head, and completely opened my eyes as to why I – and so many others – have struggled in life and relationships.
+I am proud to call Dr. Glover a close friend and the greatest mentor in my life.

 I care a great deal about everyone who chooses to work with me.
 I’m not here to bullshit you.
 I’m here to make sure that you get out of your rut and create the life you deserve.